mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_without_z-index/index.md

 When the {{cssxref("z-index")}} property is not specified on any element, elements are stacked in the following order (from bottom to top):

-1. The background and borders of the root element
+1. The background and borders of the root element.
-2. Descendant non-positioned blocks, in order of appearance in the HTML
+2. Descendant non-positioned elements, in order of appearance in the HTML.
-3. Descendant positioned elements, in order of appearance in the HTML
+3. Descendant positioned elements, in order of appearance in the HTML.

 See [types of positioning](/en-US/docs/Web/CSS/position#types_of_positioning) for an explanation of positioned and non-positioned elements.

-Keep in mind, when the {{cssxref("order")}} property alters rendering from the "order of appearance in the HTML" within {{cssxref("flex")}} containers, it similarly affects the order for stacking context.
+Keep in mind, when the {{cssxref("order")}} property alters rendering from the _order of appearance in the HTML_ within {{cssxref("flex")}} containers, it similarly affects the order for stacking context.

+## Example

-In the example below, elements #1 through #4 are positioned elements.
-Element #5 is static, and so is drawn below the other four elements, even though it comes later in the HTML markup.
+In this example, **DIV #1** through **DIV #4** are positioned elements. **DIV #5** is static, and so is drawn below the other four elements, even though it comes later in the HTML markup.

 {{EmbedLiveSample("Source_code_for_the_example", 600, 400)}}

-## Source code for the example

 ### HTML